gedrutten/Portfolio/content/3644QCA/Day7.md

     </div>
 </div>

 These little scooters looked really fun (not the little fold-up one Paul is playing with).
 Brand new, they start at 3999CNY and go up to 7298CNY.
-That's about $800AUD up to about $1500AUD for a brand new electric motocycle capable of travelling at 100km/h.
+That's about $800AUD up to about $1500AUD for a brand new electric motorcycle capable of travelling at 100km/h.
 You're hard pressed to buy an electric assist pushbike for that money in Australia.

 <br>